park108/log/README.md

 # log
-This project was started to write a personal journal.
+This project started to write a personal journal.
-And it is used as a sandbox.
+It is using as a sandbox for serverless pattern.

 ## On AWS with Serverless Architecture
 This application runs on AWS.